VictorNicollet/MiniDiffs/README.md

 Note that the second `FromOld (0,2)` has a start offset of zero.
 This is because the offset is computed based on the position of the character being written, rather than the start of the string: the character at position 4 in the new string is also at position 4 in the old string, so the offset is zero.
 This helps keep the offset short even if the strings are long.

+In practice, however, the algorithm would notice that the diff is actually larger than the string, so the generated diff would probably be:

+    { new_text = "abXYefZW" ;
+      changes  = [ FromNew 8 ]
+    }

 ## Purpose

 This diff algorithm was designed to serve in a CouchDB-based wiki application.
 As such, it was created with the following objectives in mind: